 5. Panoramic view from Petrin Hill

-You can walk up there, it takes about 30 minutes.
+You can walk up there, and that takes about 30 minutes.
 You can also take the funicular, which may not be free, but it is really affordable (a bit more expensive than a dollar).

 6. Free Walking Tour